-The port of Siam – Deep-sea harbour and Container port of Thailand
+Sri Racha – The port of Siam: Deep-sea harbour and container port of Thailand

-Sriracha was carefully chosen by Hope founder Simon Mott and is the ideal location to transform your life, we have a perfect balance between functional and relaxing envronment, a great choice of restaurants and things to do.
+Sri Racha was carefully chosen by Hope founder Simon Mott and is the ideal location to transform your life; we have a perfect balance between functional and relaxing environment, a great choice of restaurants and things to do.

 It’s a combination of things:

 Sri Racha (pronounced ‘see racha’) offers a side of Thailand that most tourists never get to see.
 This seaside town doesn’t attract too many tourists, so it isn’t jammed full of fast-food restaurants, souvenir shops, resorts, and bars.
 The people here are genuinely happy to welcome visitors, and this is not motivated by a desire to empty your pockets.

 The pace of life in Sri Racha is much slower than the nearby tourist areas like Pattaya.
 You are going to be entering an environment that is different from what you are used to.
 This makes it easier for you to gain a new perspective on things.
 It also means being well away from the stress, temptation, and worries that would normally trigger the addictive behaviour.

 Hope Rehab Center is located in a quiet residential area on a hill overlooking the Gulf of Siam.
 We have large gardens full of all types of exotic trees and flowers.
 Our facility is surrounded by a wall for increased privacy and seclusion.